MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/add-advertisements-to-video-content.md

 author: mcleanbyron
 ms.assetid: cc24ba75-a185-4488-b70c-fd4078bc4206
 description: Learn how to use the AdScheduler class to add advertisements to video content.
-title: Add advertisements to video content in HTML 5 and JavaScript ms.author: mcleans ms.date: 02/08/2017 ms.topic: article
+title: Add advertisements to video content ms.author: mcleans ms.date: 02/08/2017 ms.topic: article